data61/clkhash/README.md

 or you can make your own.

-To hash this data using its schema, with the shared secret keys `horse staple`:
+To hash this data using its schema, with the shared secret keys `horse` and `staple`:

     $ clkutil hash fake-pii-out.csv horse staple fake-pii-schema.json /tmp/fake-clk.json
     CLK data written to /tmp/fake-clk.json